Call now for addiction support(877) 648-4288

 Many alcoholics rationalize their addiction, thinking that it is only themselves they are affecting.
 However, when they allow their addiction to enter their place of work, they can be setting off a chain reaction that harms many others down the line.

 The effects of aging are thought to be well-known, but the true mental changes seniors go through are often hard to determine from the outside.
 As people start to get older, many find it harder to cope with the changes that they see every day.
 What used to be one regular drink can easily become two or three when they are feeling extra stressed.

 An additional problem is that friends and family often dismiss the signs as, “well, that’s just how they are.”
 Meanwhile, senior citizens are facing an increasingly uncertain retirement, a decline in memory, and an increasing need for help.
 At the same time that these drastic status changes are pushing many seniors to increase their alcohol consumption, their bodies are changing as well, leaving them unable to process alcohol as well as they used to.
 This combination makes it easier for people of advanced age to unknowingly and rapidly develop a dependency.
 Even if a senior citizen has not someone who alcoholism affects in the past, an AUD can still develop at this age.

-If there is a senior citizen in your life who you’re afraid may be hurt or worse, please get in touch with a compassionate treatment expert today, before it’s too late.
+If there is a senior citizen in your life who you’re afraid may be hurt or worse, please get in touch with a compassionate treatment provider today, before it’s too late.

 After their service ends, it is often difficult for soldiers to return to civilian life.
 Up to 25% of former service members are diagnosed with post-traumatic stress disorder (PTSD) or some kind of anxiety disorder.
 Many turn to alcohol to self-medicate as a result.
 However, the relaxing effects that many seek from alcohol often do not occur when a co-occurring disorder is present.
 In fact, alcohol can make achieving deep sleep more difficult and cause more intense PTSD symptoms during waking hours.
 Veterans suffering from alcoholism on top of other mental health issues can become dangerous to themselves and others.